davetron5000/naildrivin5.com/_posts/2024-01-12-ideas-for-railsconf.md

 ### Conference Kicker-Offer

 Only DHH can give that sort of keynote.
 But DHH isn't the only person who can get a crowd ready for a conference they are at.
-There are plenty of widely-repsected, well-known people who can give the audience a mixture of technology, inspiration, and a sense of community, built around a specific group of attendees at a specific RailsConf.
+There are plenty of widely-respected, well-known people who can give the audience a mixture of technology, inspiration, and a sense of community, built around a specific group of attendees at a specific RailsConf.

 *(I didn't see Eileen's talk this year, so maybe she did all these things.
 If so, great!
 Invite her back!)*